What is UpNest?

 Aside from the handful of proposals that came automatically, most of our shoppers’ proposals arrived within 10 minutes to an hour.
 A few rolled in over the next two days.
 We assume that proposals arrive as agents confirm their availability and interest in working with you.

-Also, immediately after signing up, an UpNest Advisor (sometimes referred to as your “account manager”) called our shoppers and emailed to check in.
-The Advisor provided some introductory information about UpNest and how the matching process works.
+Also, immediately after signing up, an UpNest Adviser (sometimes referred to as your “account manager”) called our shoppers and emailed to check in.
+The Adviser provided some introductory information about UpNest and how the matching process works.